 For the purposes of these regulations, all existing single family residential properties within the Downtown District Boundary as of the adoption of these regulations are exempt.
-The existing properties which are located within the downtown district boundaries shall not have to meet the requirements of the downtown district once they have filled a "Downtown District Exemption" form stating that they wish to be exempt from the district.
 These properties will still be required to meet all regulations noted within the existing base zoning district.

-Properties that have a Downtown District Exemption Form filed are not eligible to receive any funding through the Village of Covington for programs within the Downtown District or the Downtown Redevelopment District.
+Residential properties within the Downtown District Boundary are not eligible to receive any funding through the Village of Covington for programs within the Downtown District or the Downtown Redevelopment District.